Azure/caf-terraform-landingzones/documentation/code_architecture/intro_architecture.md

-# Introduction to Azure landing zones components
+# Introduction to Azure Landing Zones components

-Azure landing zones help you deploy a complete environment.
-The solution as published on this repository is composed of the following  components:
+Azure Landing Zones assist deployment of a complete Azure environment based on the [Azure Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/).
+The solution in this repository consists of the following components:

 ![Overview](../../_pictures/code_architecture/components.png)